Thripuja/Bharath-Intern/README.md

 Web development refers to the process of building and maintaining websites.
 It encompasses several disciplines, including:
+Definition: Web development refers to the tasks associated with building and maintaining websites, encompassing both the technical aspects of coding and the design elements that make up the user experience.

 1. Front-end Development: This involves creating the visible parts of a website that users interact with directly.
 It typically involves languages like HTML (structure), CSS (styling), and JavaScript (behavior).